azkiflay/gitops/README.md

 As can be seen in Figure 3, the the "*build*", "*checkout*", and "*process*" jobs are triggered by events from the GitHub Actions web interface and "*git push origin main*" from a local clone of the repository.

 VS Code has an extension for GitHub Action through which workflow files can be managed.
 Figure 4 shows a screenshot of the extension.
+As can be seen in Figure 4, after signing in to GitHub, **Workflows** of the current branch are shown under the **GitHub Actions**, which is indicated by two connected squares icon.
 <figure>
   <table>
     <tr>